Experiences of Public Sector Procurement

 Based in London, Janet works with Simpact’s clients in the South East of England.

-Rikki brings 21 years experience of managing services in the public and voluntary sectors, including change management, service performance improvement, business development, programme management and staff motivation.
+Rikki brings 22 years experience of designing and leading services in the public and voluntary sectors, specialising in service design, co-production and public engagement, change and programme management, and business development.

-Most recently Chief Executive of Healthwatch Greenwich, Rikki was previously Director of Commercial Services for vInspired, and Head of Commissioning at NCS Trust, responsible for designing and leading the 2014 commissioning round – the largest single youth service procurement in UK history.
+Formerly Chief Executive of Healthwatch Greenwich, Director of Commercial Services for vInspired, and Head of Commissioning at NCS Trust (responsible for designing and leading the 2014 £650million commissioning round – the largest single youth service procurement in UK history).

 Over the last 12 years Liton has worked in the UK and internationally across business development and operational environments to secure and deliver contracts for private, public and not for profit organisations across multiple sectors including: employability, health and social care and IAG services.
 Liton has worked in the UK, India and South Africa to lead on business development and the operationalisation of successful bids including; a multi-million all age carers advice service, direct payments services, a rural skills development programmes across six states in India and employability programmes in Johannesburg.